 Choose your veggies

 Any veggies go well in salads, raw or steamed.
 Use a variety of colours and types, and you can start by having a look at this list: broccoli, spinach, celery, sprouts, asparagus, rocket, lettuce, kale, cabbage, artichoke, zucchini, cauliflower, tomatoes, pumpkin, potatoes, sweet potatoes, taro, corn, squash, and peas.

 To make a salad wholesome, you also need to add a protein source.
 Here you have the lists:

 Vegan: beans, chickpeas, hummus, corn, pita, lentils, rice, tofu, seitan, quinoa, green peas, avocado, and edamame.

 Non-vegan: sardines, tuna, salmon, prawns, eggs, cheese, chicken, and ham.

 Top up with nuts and dried fruit

 Add an extra 1–2 tbsp mixed nuts, and for sweetness, choose dried fruits like raisins or dates.
-Examples of nuts and seeds for salads are: pumpkin seeds, sunflower seeds, chia seeds, flaxseeds, hemp seeds, walnuts, almonds, pines, and hazelnuts and brazil nuts.
+Examples of nuts and seeds for salads are pumpkin seeds, sunflower seeds, chia seeds, flaxseeds, hemp seeds, walnuts, almonds, pines, hazelnuts, and brazil nuts.

-Use the sauce to add extra healthy properties, and not just flavour.
-It can be made with flaxseeds or walnut oil, avocado, sesame or olive oil, yogurt, and condiments like ginger, salt, garlic, and parsley.
+Use the sauce to add extra healthy properties and not just flavour.
+It can be made with flaxseeds, walnut oil, avocado, sesame or olive oil, yogurt, and condiments like ginger, salt, garlic, and parsley.